threefoldfoundation/threefold_data/content/blog/threefold_token_built_for_growth/threefold_token_built_for_growth.md

 <br/>

-We’ve made a lot of progress to make the ThreeFold Token more accessible and to create a healthy financial ecosystem for it.
+We’ve made a lot of progress in making the ThreeFold Token more accessible and in creating a healthy financial ecosystem for it.
 Moreover, the team is building our own DeFi solutions.
 You can learn more about our efforts towards providing a native financial system for the Internet of Internets [here](https://threefold.io/blog/post/future_tft_ecosystem/).

 <br/>